AZO234/NP2kai/README.md

 BIOS files locate in "np2" directory at BIOS directory (configured by RetroArch).
 Configure file (np2.cfg) is made in "np2" BIOS directory.

-NP2 menu is opened when F12 key or mouse middle button.
+NP2 menu is opened when F12 key or mouse middle button or joypad L2 button.
 NP2 menu can FDD/HDD swap.
 Mouse is cuptured (hidden/show toggle) by F11 key.
+Mouse cursor is able to move with joypad when JoyMouse mode.
+Switch JoyMouse mode with joypad R2 button.

 Build libretro port (Windows)
 ---